 The usual niche about the island of Palawan is not just about the pristine waters and white sand beaches.
 Most people would also imagine the fresh seafood that the island has to offer.
 I have been to Palawan several years back and I remember having seafood for lunch and dinner throughout our stay.
-During my recent travel to Palawan, hubs and I searched for the best places to eat.
-We asked around from locals and fellow travelers and they all landed with the same reply, Ka Lui.
+During my recent travel to Palawan, I searched for the best places to eat.
+I asked around from locals and fellow travelers and they all landed with the same reply, Ka Lui.

 Ambiance and Exteriors

 What made Ka Lui different from other Seafood Restaurants is that it is by reservation.
 You have to reserve in advance to be able to dine in this place.
 I wondered, what makes it so special that even on a weeknight, it is fully-booked.
 I was definitely curious.

 It was a quaint place in the middle of the city.
 Everyone in Puerto Princesa knows about Ka Lui.
 It must be that famous, and I continued to wonder why.

 As I made my way in, this was what welcomed me.
 Bamboo fixtures, potteries, and green plants stood as backdrop to the entrance.
 It made me feel like I was in Bangkok, with mini fountains and clay figurines surrounding the area.
 There were coconut husks and round fruits gracefully adorned inside the restaurant.

 NOTE: As part of their concept, you have to remove your footwear when entering the restaurant.
 So I went in, barefoot.